hilary/aaaa-nubo-koa-example/README.md

 # aaaa-nubo-koa-example
-skeletal koa app for testing
+A skeletal koa app for testing